Posted: August 7

 The hexagonal shrine contains a space for people to place their “ema”, wish plagues.
 It also contains the “1000 Crane Dedication”.
 In this tradition one folds 1000 paper cranes to bring good luck, happiness, health, or sometimes world peace.

-Next to the Hexagonal Shrine is the Fudo Shrine.
-At a height of 26m it is the only multi-story pyramidal roofed shrine in Japan.
+Next to the Hexagonal Shrine is the Fudo Hall.
+At a height of 26m it is the only multi-story pyramidal roofed Fudo Hall in Japan.
 It’s style is an unusual mixing of Japanese, Chinese and Indian elements.
 It underwent significant reconstruction in 1983.

 The Main Shrine

 The main hall was built in the early Showa era (1920s-1930s), in the style of the Meiji era (1868-1912).
 There was some reconstructive work done in the middle of the Showa era.
 The Bodhisattva Juichimen-Kanzeon (buddhist deity of compasion) is enshrined here, and is the main subject of worship at Nyoiji Temple.

 A Quiet Pond